sirredbeard/nim_lang_snap/README.md

 Nightly will be nim-lang-night.* and LTS will be nim-lang-lts-1.*.

+### Compilers

+Snaps include the latest gcc and clang from the Core18 distribution.

 ### Aliases

 You can use snap to create aliases for more common names: